This tutorial will walk through how to leverage the

 to enter the file path to your study directory’s data as a string, as

 seen on line 17.
-Note: 'path/to/study/directory/'
+Note: 'path/to/study/directory/' is just a

 placeholder until you enter your own string.
 If you are unsure of how to

-format your string, just run choose.dir()
+format your string, just run choose.dir() in your R console

 if running on Windows.